1861 — 2024

 April 1865

 Reconstruction.
-Congress overrides Johnson.
-The 13th, 14th, and 15th Amendments end slavery, establish birthright citizenship, and guarantee voting rights.
-Black men vote and hold office: Hiram Revels (MS) becomes the first Black U.S. Senator in 1870; Blanche Bruce (MS) follows in 1875; P.B.S.
-Pinchback serves as Louisiana's governor in 1872.
-Federal troops enforce the peace.
+Despite Johnson, Congress passes the 13th, 14th, and 15th Amendments, ending slavery, establishing birthright citizenship, and guaranteeing voting rights.
+Black men vote and hold office: Hiram Revels (MS) becomes the first Black U.S. Senator in 1870; Blanche Bruce (MS) follows; P.B.S.
+Pinchback serves as Louisiana's governor.
+For a brief moment, democracy includes everyone.
+Federal troops enforce the peace, for now.

 1877